20 Food Rules

 Dense salads . . .
 100 ways or more

 Autumn is coming on fast even though it’s supposed to get to 90º in Salem OR today and I am both home and wearing shorts.
 This happens only about 12 days a year and usually for less than 6 hours each of those days.
-Call me White Legs.
+Call me Milk Legs.
 And as the weather gets colder I switch from dense salads in the fridge to soups so I’d better finish up this thread for the season.

 Congratulations on making chicken salad or it’s fancied up sister, curried chicken salad.
 These are among the more challenging of dense salads because you have to cook the chicken.
 If you tried one of them, everything else will be a snap for you.